2023 Best Value Natural Resources & Conservation Master's Degree Schools in the Southeast Region

 Out-of-state tuition fees for graduate students at American Military University are $7,050 per year.

-You’ll join some of the best and brightest minds around you if you attend Virginia Tech.
-The school came in at #2 on this year’s Best Value Natural Resources & Conservation Master’s Degree Schools in the Southeast Region list.
-Located in the city of Blacksburg, Virginia Tech is a public school with a fairly large student population.
+You’ll be in good company if you decide to attend Virginia Tech.
+It ranked #2 on our 2023 Best Value Natural Resources & Conservation Master’s Degree Schools in the Southeast Region list.
+Located in the city of Blacksburg, Virginia Tech is a public college with a very large student population.

 In addition to its great value ranking, Virginia Tech is in the top 5% of all schools on our Best Natural Resources & Conservation Master’s Degree Schools in the Southeast Region list.